-Unless you're the type to love the look of a Resolute desk–style behemoth that takes over an entire room, a minimalist desk is likely more your style.
 It's only natural that simple and streamlined desks have risen in popularity in recent years.
-No one needs the large corner surfaces that hold at once a computer tower, monitor, printer, or, worse, fax machine.
+People don't need the large corner surfaces that hold at once a computer tower, monitor, printer, and fax machine anymore.
 All we need is a space for our laptops and maybe a lamp.

 Hide your clutter in one fell swoop with this console desk, which features a sliding top to conceal your workspace.